viblo/pymunk/docs/src/showcase.rst

 Pymunk has been used or referenced in a number of scientific papers

+* Kister, Ulrike, Konstantin Klamka, Christian Tominski, and Raimund Dachselt.
+  "GraSp: Combining Spatially‐aware Mobile Devices and a Display Wall for Graph Visualization and Interaction."
+  In Computer Graphics Forum, vol. 36, no. 3, pp. 503-514.
+2017.

+* Kim, Neil H., Gloria Lee, Nicholas A. Sherer, K. Michael Martini, Nigel Goldenfeld, and Thomas E. Kuhlman.
+  "Real-time transposable element activity in individual live cells."
+  Proceedings of the National Academy of Sciences 113, no. 26 (2016): 7278-7283.

 * Baheti, Ashutosh, and Arobinda Gupta.
   "Non-linear Barrier Coverage using Mobile Wireless Sensors." arXiv preprint arXiv:1611.07397 (2016).